5 Things You Didn’t Know About Your IT Band

 Poor flexibility can lead to IT band pain.

 The IT band can become tight due to poor flexibility, especially in the hip or thigh.
-Weak gluteal muscles can also contribute to poor flexibility and compromising your mobility.
+Weak gluteal muscles can also contribute to poor flexibility and compromise your mobility.
 When the IT band is tightened, it can restrict certain movements and make them more painful.
-Tightness in the IT band can be caused by limited mobility, like sitting for long periods of time or by neglecting to stretch before and after physical activity.
+Tightness in the IT band can be caused by limited mobility, such as sitting for long periods of time or neglecting to stretch before and after physical activity.

 IT band pain can disrupt your sleep.